intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 problems.

 IPv6 is still not implemented fully everywhere.
-It’s been a long road since starting work in 1996, and we are still not there.
+It’s been a long road to deployment since starting work in 1996, and we are still not there.
 In 1996, the thinking was that it was quite easy to implement IPv6, but that failed to hold true.
-In 1996 the dot-com boom started and lots of money was spent quickly, and the moment was not caught in time while the market expanded exponentially.
+In 1996 the dot-com boom began, with lots of money was spent quickly, and the moment was not caught in time while the market expanded exponentially.
 This should serve as a cautionary tale.

 One last point: consider performance across multiple hops in the Internet.
 We’ve not seen many end-to-end metrics, as successfully